Ashrithhn/glad-cell-firebase-apk/README.md

         NEXT_PUBLIC_FIREBASE_APP_ID=YOUR_FIREBASE_APP_ID
         NEXT_PUBLIC_FIREBASE_MEASUREMENT_ID=YOUR_FIREBASE_MEASUREMENT_ID # Optional

-        # Firebase Realtime Database URL (Optional - ONLY for Server-Side use)
+        # Firebase Realtime Database URL (Optional - ONLY for Server-Side use if you intend to use Realtime Database)
         # Get this from Firebase Console > Realtime Database > Data tab
         # DO NOT prefix with NEXT_PUBLIC_ if only used server-side.
+        # This project primarily uses Firestore, so this might not be strictly needed.
         FIREBASE_REALTIME_DB_URL=YOUR_FIREBASE_REALTIME_DATABASE_URL

         # Cashfree Configuration (Get these from your Cashfree dashboard)